Change can sometimes seem difficult, whether it is stopping smoking, trying to lose weight, or motivating ourselves to go in a new direction.

 Neuro-linguistic Programming ( NLP) is an allied technique which uses an understanding of the way that we look at the world, and are affected by our experience, to change our viewpoint and hence our motivation.

-Patrick Browning MA LLM DCH DHP MCH is a Clinical Hypnotherapist practising in Kensington in London.
+Patrick Browning MA LLM DCH DHP MCH is a Clinical Hypnotherapist practising in Chiswick in West London.
 He has a general practice and is able to help clients with a wide range of issues.
-He is currently running pain management groups for the National Migraine Centre.
+He ran a pilot project for pain management groups for the National Migraine Centre.
 Since 2005 he has been seeing people with cancer (and cancer carers) at Paul’s Cancer Support Centre in Battersea, both on a one-to-one basis and in group classes.
 In addition, he can work with employers, colleges and schools helping groups of people with stress management, goal setting, relaxation etc, as explained under Corporate Services.